Photo by Flickr, CC by 2.0

 The problem?
 They had just 60 overs to chase down the total.

-With Pakistan down 1-0 with just this test remaining, they went all out for the win and it paid off.
+With Pakistan down 1-0 with just this Test remaining, they went all out for the win and it paid off.

 Pakistan emphatically chased the runs down in just 57 overs thanks to a brilliant century by Azhar Ali and quickfire runs by Sarfaraz Ahmed and Misbah-ul-Haq.